makomination/VDMChat/README.md

 # Overview

 I took a screening test in June 2017.
 This repository is my answer of the test.
+I created a simple chat app using firebase.
 The sentence of the test is in the last paragraph.

 # To Test by Yourself